-Management abolished nine duty assignments within the installation.
-The employer explained that these Customer Service positions became overhead positions as a result of the 1992-93 restructuring.
+The Employer abolished nine (9) different duty assignments within the installation.
+The Employer explained that these positions within Customer Service became overhead positions as a result of the 1992-93 restructuring.
 Each manager was required to justify continuation of any "overhead position."
-The Arbitrator dismissed the debate over which party had the burden of proving that the duties still existed, noting that the employer at Steps 2 and 3 acknowledged that "the work did not go away" before concluding (at Pages 10- 11):
+The Arbitrator dismissed the debate over which party had the burden of proving that the duties still existed, noting that the Employer at Steps 2 and 3 acknowledged that "the work did not go away" before concluding (at Pages 10- 11):